discreetlogcontracts/dlcspecs/MultiOracle.md

 The Discreet Log Contract security model is entirely reliant on the existence of trustworthy oracles.
 However, even if an oracle appears trustworthy and has a good history of truth-telling, there is always some amount of risk associated with the oracle becoming unresponsive, or worse, corrupted.
-This risk is particularly worrisome for large value DLCs, as well as high volume DLCs where the pool of funds that could profitably bribe or fund attacks on oracles is relatively larger.
+This risk is particularly worrisome for large value DLCs, as well as widely used DLC oracle events where the pool of funds that could profitably bribe or fund attacks on oracles is relatively larger.
 This specification aims to significantly reduce oracle risk by introducing mechanisms with which to construct DLCs where some threshold of multiple oracles is required for successful execution.